tdegueul/diverse-hdl/README.md

 ![screen2](sirius.png)

 When cloning the repository, you obtained a project `fr.inria.diverse.hdl.design`.
 Within it, you'll find a so-called 'Viewpoint Specification Model' `description/hdl.odesign`.
 This file specifies how the elements of a model (ie. your `.hdl` file) are projected as graphical elements.
-Additional documentation can be found at [https://www.eclipse.org/sirius/doc/specifier/diagrams/Diagrams.html](https://www.eclipse.org/sirius/doc/specifier/diagrams/Diagrams.html).
+Additional documentation can be found at [https://wiki.eclipse.org/Sirius/Tutorials/StarterTutorial](https://wiki.eclipse.org/Sirius/Tutorials/StarterTutorial) and [https://www.eclipse.org/sirius/doc/specifier/diagrams/Diagrams.html](https://www.eclipse.org/sirius/doc/specifier/diagrams/Diagrams.html).

 To get started, enter the Modeling perspective: `Window -> Open Perspective -> Modeling` and open the `.odesign` file.
 Also, open the Properties view which you'll use to customize your representation elements: `Window -> Show View -> Properties`.